 Fig 1: Typical rate of moisture pick-up of biscuits in an atmosphere of about 70% RH

 The cream offers extensive opportunities for variations in flavours, colours and improved acceptability of a biscuit.
 The weight of cream is typically around 30% of the creamed sandwich, but amounts within the range 20–36% can be found.
 In general, the larger the biscuit the lower the percentage of cream.
-Wafer biscuits with two or more layers of cream usually are much richer, about 70% of cream by weight.
+Wafer sandwich biscuits with two layers of cream usually are much richer, about 70% of cream by weight.
 As will be explained later, the quantity of cream is related to the density of it and the hardness of the biscuit shells used to make the sandwich.

 Composition of the cream